callmepartario/f-100d-manual/src/Introduction/glare-shield.md

-# Glare Shield and Above
+# Above the Glare Shield
 ![replace image](./img/glareshield.png)

 This section covers general items on the above the glare shield in the cockpit.
 More specific items are covered elsewhere.